ccoutant/dwarf-locations/chapter2-diffs.md

     during user expression evaluation.</span>

     <span class="add">The `DW_OP_push_object_address` operation pushes the location of the
-    object currently being evaluated as part of evaluation of a user presented expression.
-This object may correspond to an independent variable described by its own debugging information entry or it may be a component of an array, structure, or class whose address has been dynamically determined by an earlier step during user expression evaluation.</span>
+    current object (see Section 3.1) onto the stack, as part of evaluation of a user presented expression.</span>

+    <span class="add">*This object may correspond to an independent
+    variable described by its own debugging information entry; or it may be a component of an array, structure, or class whose address has been dynamically determined by an earlier step during user expression evaluation.*</span>

     *This operator provides explicit functionality (especially for arrays involving descriptors) that is analogous to the implicit push